FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/update_ibm_i.md

 1. Log in as the **CFTINST** user (user with \*ALLOBJ rights).
 1. Create a SAVF on your IBM i system.
 1. Upload the Transfer\_CFT\_3.2.x\_SPx\_os400.bin (in binary mode) to the SAVF you created in Step 2.
-1. Restore the SAVF to a temporary library, add it to your library list, and then launch the `UPDATE `command.
+1. Restore the SAVF to a temporary library, add it to your library list, and then launch the <span class="code">`UPDATE `</span>command.
 1. Complete the required fields:

 - In the first field, enter your program library.